bosung/web_test/docs/_pages/about.md

     Unlike the standard Needle in a Haystack task, which focuses on recalling a single clue in text, NiEH poses two main challenges:
     <span style="font-weight: bold;">(1) multiple scattered clues (Needles)</span> and <span style="font-weight: bold;">(2) multi-modal inputs that combine visual and linguistic observations from the environment (Embodiment)</span>.
     This task is designed to evaluate the agent's ability to recall and reason about previously encountered environmental details, such as identifying objects and recalling performed actions.

+    Figure 3 and 4 present examples of the two NiEH task types.
+    In the single-evidence setting, a question is answerable based on a single observation step; in the multi-evidence setting, multiple temporally distant steps must be combined to answer the question.
   </p>
   </div>